-To further enhance our approach, we have begun integrating Accreditate, a platform that strengthens supplier risk assessment and compliance monitoring.
+To further enhance our approach, we have started to integrate the 'Accreditate' platform that will further strengthen our supplier risk assessment and compliance monitoring.
 This tool will provide increased transparency into supply chain practices and ethical standards, supporting our ongoing commitment to responsible sourcing including from schemes such as the Rainforest Alliance.